ufeslabic/parse-tweets/README.md

 * Download the files
 * Put the files and the tweets exported from your twapper keeper on the same folder
 * Rename the file exported from ytk to "tweets.csv"
-* invoke the script on a shell in this folder;
+* call the script on a shell in this folder;

-Example using python3.2
+Example:
-python3.2 parse_tweets.py
+python3.3 parse_tweets.py

 ------------------
 Results